 Visualize the Experiments with Videos When Available

 Over the years, we have created videos that might be useful to you or your students as they visualize an experiment.
 Some of these videos may show the experiment using older equipment or software but still may be useful, as they show the experimental setup.
-Direct links to these videos are available here.
+Direct links to these videos are available in the library index.

 Answers to the analysis questions are not being provided in an effort to keep them from circulating freely and being found by students.
 If you need assistance with an answer, email firstname.lastname@example.org using your school email address so we can verify your identity.